orogersilva/clean-jack-android/RELEASING.md

 2. Update the `CHANGELOG.md` file describing the internal and/or fix changes.

+3. Update READ.ME with the new library version.

 3. Commit the changes with `git commit -am "Preparing version X.Y.Z"`, replacing 'X.Y.Z' with the number of the new version.